 Despite popular belief, (most) bloggers don’t like to write negative reviews.
 If I’ve read up and found a product, and then gone on to part with my hard earned cash, its because I genuinely want to love it.
-I always think twice when posting a negative review, but in the end I think the reasons why I’ve not fallen in love with something may help someone else considering buying it.
-That’s the case with the two products I’m going to talk about today, which are actually quite hard to come by in the UK.
+I always think twice when posting a negative review, but in the end, I think the reasons why I’ve not fallen in love with something may help someone else considering buying it.
+That’s the case with the two products I’m going to talk about today.

-The Shampoo is a silver-like liquid that is perhaps too gooey to be the perfect consistency.
-Nevertheless, it lathers up lovely and even when your are simply rising your hair, you can feel a remarkable difference in the condition of your hair.
+The shampoo is a silver-like liquid that is perhaps too gooey to be a perfect consistency.
+Nevertheless, it lathers up lovely and even when you are simply rising your hair, you can feel a remarkable difference in the condition of your hair.
 In fact, I don’t not like the shampoo; I find it ok.
 But as this post suggests, there were some issues that occurred.
-The Conditioner is an equally high-quality product which has a creamy consistency.
-Like the shampoo, you can feel it moisturising your locks from the get-go.
+The conditioner is an equally high-quality product which has a creamy consistency.
+Like the shampoo, you can feel it moisturizing your locks from the get-go.
 So why am I complaining?
 Well, the grass isn’t always greener on the other side.

 Have you tried Mane ‘n Tail?
-Have you got any suggestions for products that won’t weight my hair down?
+Have you got any suggestions for products that won’t weigh my hair down?

 This content uses affiliate links.
 For further information please check my disclosure policy.